Destiny-02/P4P/src/reposDesignVocabBuilder/README.md

 ## Saving frequent terms

 - Once you have processed enough repositories, you may want to keep only the terms that are used in at least x repositories.
-- To do this, ensure that only the call to is uncommented `saveDesignTermsAsVocabFile` and replace the argument with the minimum number of repositories that a term must be used in to be saved.
+- To do this, ensure that only the call to is uncommented `saveDesignTermsAsVocabFile`.
+- Replace the first argument with the minimum number of repositories that a term must be used in to be saved.
+- Replace the second argument with the minimum number of repositories a short term (1 or 2 characters) must be used in to be saved.
 - Run the script with `python saveTermsFromRepo.py`.
 - The results will be written to a text file called `design-terms.txt`.